Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Methods: Regularization with Theoretical Guarantees

-\end{itemize} \end{theorem} See proof in Appendix \ref{append:necessary-tradeoff}.
+See proof in Appendix \ref{append:necessary-tradeoff} and empirical evidence on the Adult dataset in Section \ref{subsubsec:consistency}.
 Without \eqref{eq:ci}, the conclusion can fail.
-For instance, if $Y=Z$, then $U=Y$ gives $v=0$ while $u$ may exceed $u_X^\star$.
-Assumption \eqref{eq:ci} excludes such $Z$-mediated shortcuts: any $v{=}0$ predictor must (a.s.) be a function of $X$ alone.

-The results above provide practical guidance for the trade-off between utility and separation.
-In practice, one often first obtains $u^*_{XZ}$, which serves as the right-most endpoint of the Pareto frontier on the information plane $\{(u,v)\}$.
-If one then obtains $u^*_{X}$, the linear interpolation between $u^*_{XZ}$ and $u^*_{X}$ provides an \emph{upper-bound} baseline for the rest of the frontier, given that the frontier is concave as shown in Theorem~\ref{thm:timesharing-frontier-polish}.
-In this context, the difference $|u^*_{XZ} - u^*_{X}|$ serves as a linear estimate of the price of separation on the given data set at the very beginning of the Pareto frontier, representing how much unique information $Z$ contributes to $Y$ beyond $X$.
-Due to the concavity of the frontier, this is the cheapest and most conservative estimate of the ``price of fairness'' for the given task on the given dataset.
+For instance, if \(Y=Z\), then \(U=Y\) gives \(v=0\), while \(u\) may exceed \(u_X^\star\).
+Assumption \eqref{eq:ci} excludes such support-level shortcuts.
+Under this condition, any \(v=0\) predictor is, with respect to its joint law with \(Y\), equivalent to an \(X\)-only predictor obtained by freezing \(Z\).
+Finally, the condition \(u_{XZ}^\star>u_X^\star\) can be understood as the operational condition that access to \(Z\) provides exploitable predictive information beyond \(X\) for the chosen predictor class and output space.